-Spring is always the season of unpredictable weather—today you might need a refreshing sipper to cool you down, while tomorrow it might time for something warm and soothing.
-We’ve got you covered.
-From smooth and minty to light and fruity, here are a few springtime teas that will help you beat the heat or fend off a chill, whatever the weather decides to bring.
+Spring is a finicky time of year.
+Sun one day and rain the next—today you might need a refreshing sipper to cool you down, while tomorrow may call for something to warm you up.
+Thankfully, tea makers have you covered, whether the weather calls for sunshine or showers.
+From smooth and minty to light and fruity, here are a few springtime teas that will help you beat the heat or fend off a chill, or anything else the weather may bring.

 White Blueberry from Zhi Teas